jupidity/PCL-ROS-cluster-Segmentation/README.md

       # call the filter function and save the results to the cloud_filtered instance
       cloud_filtered = passthrough.filter()

+![alt text][image3]

 In the simulation environment, objects are placed on a flat planar table surface.
 Since we wish to segment objects on the surface, we can remove the table from the could.
-Since the table is planar, this is a perfect fit for the RANSAC geometric filtration algorithm.
+Since the table is planar, we can use the RANSAC geometric filtration algorithm.

+![alt text][image4]